NikolajMakarovskij/myStockroom/backend/README.md

 # Development

-To develop, you need to deploy the server using docker-compose.
+To develop, you need to deploy the server using Docker-compose.
-To install docker and docker-compose, follow [link](https://docs.docker.com/get-started/get-docker/)
+To install Docker and Docker-compose, follow [link](https://docs.docker.com/get-started/get-docker/)

 You can deploy servers using the following commands: